jaydonhartmnan/ComputerProgrammingDemos/03ConditionalsAndFunctions/README.md

 1. `flex_friday.py`

-    some user input thing with if / elif / else.
-Maybe they type in a grade and number of tardies, and they're told whether they're allowed to leave or not during Friday flex time.
-Although that doesn't really use elif...
+    To leave early on a flex friday, you must have no "D" or "F" grades, and no tardies for the week.
+Write a program that prompts the user twice: once for a letter grade, and once for a number of tardies.
+It should then indicate whether or not the student is eligible for early release.

 1. `returning_functions.py` - `is_valid_sat_score`